patent-pending minerial processing technology

 Zeolite X belongs to Faujasite family which are used as catalysts and sorbents.
 There are several different types of zeolite X dependent on pore size.
 It is mainly used in the gas drying applications, however, it has a variety of industrial applications, including gas separation and adsorption, besides being utilized as a catalyst.
 Zeolite X ion exchange properties also make it effective in removing toxins from wastewater.
 One key type of zeolite X is:

-- 13X has larger pore size than Type A zeolites (circa 10 angstroms) and is primarily used in types of air refining (ie removing carbon dioxide and water), in oxygen concertrators to produce pure oxygen, and also in the removal of grease and solvents and in gas pressure swing adsorption.
+- 13X has larger pore size than Type A zeolites (circa 10 angstroms) and is primarily used in types of air refining (ie removing nitrogen, carbon dioxide and water), in oxygen concertrators to produce pure oxygen, and also in the removal of grease and solvents and in gas pressure swing adsorption.

 - Detergent builder

 - PVC heat stabiliser

 - Moisture removal / drying, across a diverse range of substances

 - Insulating glass units